 Ski lifts - For Beginner Skiers

-In the case of an absolute beginner skier, it is inevitable to learn how to use the surface lifts, like T-bar and Poma.
+In the case of an absolute beginner skier, it is inevitable to learn how to use surface lifts, like T-bar and Poma.
 You can only get to the top of many blue or green slopes with these kinds.
-You have to watch out both getting on and off the lift.
+You have to watch out for both getting on and off the lift.
 For an inexperienced skier, this is usually one of the biggest challenges.

 For a beginner, it is critical to try oneself out with a slow, not so busy surface lift and then learn how to get on and off the lift.

 If you are an absolute beginner, first take a look at which lifts take the top of the blue slopes.
 If these are T-bars or Pomas, check out their speed.
-Surface lifts with the velocity below 2 m/s are good enough for practice and getting used to them.
+Surface lifts with a velocity below 2 m/s are good enough for practice and getting used to them.

 In case you can get to the top with aerial lifts (e.g. gondolas or chairlifts), then it will significantly improve your first skiing experience.